A Lesson to Learn: Otis Worldwide Corporation (OTIS)

 Sponsored

-OTIS currently public float of 423.97M and currently shorts hold a 0.99% ratio of that float.
-Today, the average trading volume of OTIS was 2.39M shares.
+The average price from analysts is $95.26, which is $15.37 above the current price.
+OTIS currently public float of 424.75M and currently shorts hold a 1.16% ratio of that float.
+Today, the average trading volume of OTIS was 2.42M shares.

 OTIS’s Market Performance

-OTIS stocks went up by 0.61% for the week, with a monthly drop of -0.34% and a quarterly performance of 2.23%, while its annual performance rate touched 30.62%.
-The volatility ratio for the week stands at 2.40% while the volatility levels for the past 30 days are set at 3.05% for Otis Worldwide Corporation.
-The simple moving average for the period of the last 20 days is 0.60% for OTIS stocks with a simple moving average of 0.06% for the last 200 days.
+OTIS stocks went down by -6.28% for the week, with a monthly drop of -6.40% and a quarterly performance of -6.38%, while its annual performance rate touched 25.68%.
+The volatility ratio for the week stands at 2.82% while the volatility levels for the past 30 days are set at 3.14% for Otis Worldwide Corporation.
+The simple moving average for the period of the last 20 days is -4.64% for OTIS stocks with a simple moving average of -6.33% for the last 200 days.

 Analysts’ Opinion of OTIS